 Facts About Indonesia

-With 17,508 islands, Indonesia is the world’s largest archipelago (chain or cluster of islands), spanning 735,358 square miles, with seventeen thousand islands, and a population of 264 million people.
-The climate is typically tropical, hot and humid.
+Indonesia is the world's largest archipelago (chain or cluster of islands), spanning 735,358 square miles, with seventeen thousand islands, and a population of 264 million people.
+The climate is typically tropical, hot, and humid.
 The languages spoken are Bahasa Indonesia, English, Dutch and local dialects, and a majority of the population is under 25 years old.

-According to World Bank, Indonesia continues to post significant economic growth.
-The Central Intelligence Agency (CIA) goes on to say, “During the global financial crisis, Indonesia outperformed its regional neighbors and joined China and India as the only G20 members posting growth.”
+According to World Bank, Indonesia continues to post significant economic growth; during the global financial crisis of 2008, Indonesia outperformed its regional neighbors, and joined China and India as the only G20 members posting growth.

 Most of Indonesia’s success is largely homegrown.
 Meaning, domestic consumption (roughly 60%) has enabled Indonesia to grow faster than its neighbors, such as Singapore, whose economy is more dependent on import/export trade and therefore more vulnerable to slowing export demand.
 Indonesian exports, such as gas, minerals, crude palm oil, electrical appliances, and rubber products, are worth about 25% of the country’s economy.

 Exporting to Indonesia

-If you are interested in exporting to Indonesia, your best approach for entering the market is to work with local agents and distributors.
-The U.S. Commercial Service Jakarta helps U.S. companies identify and qualify potential Indonesian representatives.
-Once you find a qualified representative, visit the market and meet with him/her.
-Relationships are important to Indonesians.
-And they base a lot of their decisions on receiving competitive pricing, creative financing, and after-sales service.
-Treat your representatives well and the return to your business will be increased revenues and profits.
+If you're interested in exporting to Indonesia, your best approach for entering the market is to work with local agents and distributors.
+The U.S. Commercial Service in Jakarta helps U.S. companies identify and qualify potential Indonesian representatives.
+Once you find a qualified representative, visit Jakarta and meet with him/her.
+Like consumer markets elsewhere, Indonesians tend to base their buying decisions on competitive pricing, financing options, and after-sales service.